By: Suranthi Fernando

 As a Sri Lankan child who was raised in Singapore, most of my childhood and teenage years were spent freely walking around the streets without much fear of being catcalled or harassed, as the culture and general societal personality in Singapore is to ‘mind your own business’.
 In fact, most females independently travel and go around the country confidently and almost fearlessly, the knowledge of Singapore being one of the safest countries in the world acting as their safety cushion.

 I was a victim too, despite still being in my teenage years when it happened.
+Thankfully, it was all verbal and never escalated beyond that.

 I developed curves early on in life, which made me look more mature than my actual age.
 In most countries, to have womanly curves is a thing to be celebrated, and is considered a blessing.
 In my case, every time we visited Sri Lanka I would wear baggy shapeless clothes and walk with a slight hunch to avoid drawing attention to my figure.
 Even then, I could not escape annoying catcalls and whistles.
 I would shrink behind my mother in fear and discomfort, only to be sharply told to ignore them and walk straight (as showing any form of reaction would only serve as encouragement for them to continue).